 NEW BRITAIN -- The bands in New Britain Public Schools have reason to play a victory song.

-Their superintendent just won VH1's Save the Music Foundation's 13th Annual Administrator Award for distinguished support of music education.
+Their superintendent just won the VH1 Save The Music Foundation's 13th Annual Administrator Award for distinguished support of music education.

 Nancy Sarra, who has been superintendent of the Consolidated School District of New Britain for the past two years, was the sole winner and was presented the award in Nashville last month.

-Since 2015, the Save the Music Foundation has donated $325,000 worth of new musical equipment for New Britain Public Schools.
+Since 2015, the VH1 Save The Music Foundation has donated $325,000 worth of new musical equipment for New Britain Public Schools.

 "It just reinvigorated the arts and music in New Britain," Sarra said, "and it put us back to where we need to be."